zero-to-mastery/resources/CONTRIBUTING.md

 ## Proposing New Features

 Have some new exciting features you'd like to add?
-Let our maintainers know first; [**open an issue**](https://github.com/zero-to-mastery/resources/issues) describing this new features and why you think it should be included!
+Let our maintainers know first; [**open an issue**](https://github.com/zero-to-mastery/resources/issues) describing this new feature and why you think it should be included!

 ## Helpful Resources